Ookamini95/dnd-aanghakan/Aanghakan/Main Quest - Journey to the Capital 02.md

 traits:
 - name: Basic healer
-  desc: The hound has advantage on Wisdom Medicine checks and heals for 1d4+1.
+  desc: Serene has advantage on Wisdom Medicine checks and heals for 1d4+1.
 Cannot be used more than once on the same target, unless a long rest has been taken
 - name: Holy aura
   desc: This character emanates an aura of good around her
 - name : Thoughness